Teonord/DD2356-Project-Vicsek-Model/README.md

 More information can be found in the Project Report.

 ## Documentation
-Doxygen with auto deployment has been setup in this repository.
+Doxygen pages have been setup in this repository.
 The documentation for this repository is available at [https://Teonord.github.io/DD2356-Project-Vicsek-Model/](https://Teonord.github.io/DD2356-Project-Vicsek-Model/)

 ## Files
 - **proj_serial.c**